Index Funds: A Simple Path to Financial Success

 The Power of Diversification

 One of the key principles behind index funds is the concept of diversification.
-Diversification is the practice of spreading your across different asset classes, industries, and regions to reduce risk and maximize returns.
+Diversification is the practice of spreading your investments across different classes, industries, and regions to reduce and maximize returns.

 • Benefits of Diversification